Ricca665/Count-to-10-FPS/README.md

 - [ ] Include more compiling options
 - [ ] Include support for linux
 - [ ] Add more customization
+- [x] Add bouncing ball to show the fps decreasing

 # Hope you enjoy!